 Potentially, yes!
-Found on the Pennsylvanian Department of Labor and Industry website, someone will be considered disabled for the purpose of Social Security disability benefit if they are, “unable to do any substantial work due to (his or her) medical condition”.
-If a worker has a medical condition that keeps them from sustainable and substantial work for longer than a year, then the worker will be eligible to receive social security disability.
+Found on the Pennsylvania Department of Labor and Industry website, someone will be considered disabled for the purpose of Social Security disability benefits if they are, “unable to do any substantial work due to (his or her) medical condition”.
+If a worker has a medical condition that keeps them from sustainable and substantial work for longer than a year, then the worker will be eligible to receive Social Security disability.

 However, if a diagnosis of an essential tremor stems from a work-related injury or environment, a worker may be eligible to receive a “partially disabled” denotation and be awarded accordingly through workers’ compensation.
 This benefit will trigger after only a week of inability if the tremor is severe enough to affect a worker’s typical job.
 Money may come in two weeks following the initial report.